lsst-ts/ts_tma/docs/ats_tekniker/ATS_HardwareDesign.md

   - Tekniker local and internet network
   - PXIs subnet

-The configuration of the hardware for a newer OS version is:
+The configuration of the hardware for a ALMA9 OS version is:

 - Non-NI hardware: DELL Precision 3660
 - CPU: Intel i7-12700